lomirus/lomirus.github.io/content/post/upon-the-mere/index.md

 We were all changed, never the same, like I was once travelling through the reeds forest, but now walking on the weeds meadow at the same place.

 It's been many years since my last time came here.
 Things were not, and so were the people.
 Air smelt damp, which made me a little bit chill in addition to the evening breeze.
 And just like an arranged coincidence, it started to sprinkle after a while, soaked my body and extinguished the flaring flames under the lake surface.
 Raindrop wrinkled the lake surface, just like the origami folding the ripples.
 The chirp of cicada was also silenced at that night.
 Moon shed its lights from lake bottom, **scattering** into beams of light.
-I was trying to flying to the sky, and finally touched the ceil, only to find that I had already been there, and he was smiling to me.
+I was trying to flying to the sky, and finally touched the ceil, only to find that I had already been there, and someone was smiling to me.

 "It's getting late.
 Now go home and have a rest."

 So I was trying to go back and have a rest.
-Though I haven't been a regular there for the recent years, I still managed to find my way to that old house following the reeds, and then slept following his words, and therefore then I awoke——
+Though I haven't been a regular there for the recent years, I still managed to find my way to that old house following the reeds, and then slept by following his words, and therefore then I awoke——

 From a long dream, I've had, for the whole day, at the cramped cabin, in a village, my old home, from dawn to dusk...